University of Technology Sydney

 Length:

 No line limit to the solution program.
-The video presentation is no longer than 15 minutes (penalty will apply for exceeding this limit).
+No page limit for the evaluation report.
+The project presentation video is no longer than 10 minutes (penalty will apply for exceeding this limit).

 Assessment task 3: Final Exam